marc2332/bliss/doc/docs/config_p201.md

 ## Spec & TANGO configuration

-Bliss provides a TANGO_ server and a set of spec macros in case you need to control the card through Spec:
+BLISS provides a TANGO_ server and a set of spec macros in case you need to control the card through Spec:

 {% dot p201_tango_spec_arch.svg